-Official Website of the Independent Kingdom of Mann
+Dynastic Royal House of Mann of the Independent Kingdom of Mann

-The Kingdom of Mann has legalized status and recognition as part of the United Kingdom constitutional monarchy system, by royal assent and proclamation of Queen Elizabeth II in 2007, having binding effect by force of law.
+The dynastic Royal House of Mann has legalized status and recognition as an autonomous part of the United Kingdom constitutional monarchy system, by royal assent and proclamation of Queen Elizabeth II in 2007, having binding effect by force of law.
 It was legalized as the “Independent Kingdom of Mann”, establishing and confirming it as a separate historical institution with its own sovereignty, that predates the UK system.

 Territorially, with respect to the United Kingdom, the Independent Kingdom of Mann has the status of a “deposed sovereign” or “non-ruling monarchy”.
 The Royal House of Mann has embraced its “non-ruling” status, which actually gives substantial benefits and advantages to the historical institution.
 This gives the Kingdom of Mann great flexibility and freedom to pursue its own historical missions, without any dependency nor risk of interference from any modern country nor government.

 Perhaps the “Crown Jewel” of the Kingdom of Mann, is its juridical tutela protection grant of full autonomous sovereignty to the original Order of the Temple of Solomon from 1118 AD, the direct succession and continuation of the famous Knights Templar, founded by King Fulk of Jerusalem, the ancestor of the Royal House of Mann.

 Therefore, the Kingdom of Mann is now represented by the autonomous sovereign nation state subject of international law in its own right, the Sovereign Magistral Order of the Temple of Solomon.

 For more information about the Royal House of the Independent Kingdom of Mann, visit the official website of the Order of the Temple of Solomon: